sgollapudi77/Basic_Vanilla_Api/Readme.md

-This API works in SWA
+This API works in SWA.
+HAPPY SWANNIVERSARY